mmistakes/minimal-mistakes/_posts/2024-01-31-lifecycle-of-a-blockchain-standard.md

 ## Acknowledgements

-*The authors would like to thank, in no particular order, Charles Neville, Sam Wilson, and Annett Rolikova for reviewing this before it was published, and you for reading this far.*
+*The authors would like to thank, in no particular order, `@chaals`, `@SamWilsn`, and Annett Rolikova for reviewing this before it was published, and you for reading this far.*

 [^1]: See [A.L.
 Russell's 2006 article][russell 2006] in IEEE Annals of Computing Hstiroy for a detailed history of the phrase.